New semester, new energy

-The Penn State IT senior leadership team — led by Michael Kubit, VPIT/CIO — includes six senior directors, a Financial Officer strategic partner, and a Human Resources strategic partner.
+The Penn State IT senior leadership team — led by Michael Kubit, VPIT/CIO — includes senior directors, a Financial Officer (FO) strategic partner, and a Human Resources (HR) strategic partner.
 The senior directors work throughout the University and with IT staff members to create new initiatives, protect University technology, collaborate with faculty and researchers, and cultivate operational excellence.
-The HRSP elevates the VP/CIO’s commitment to providing employees a work environment conducive to equal opportunity for learning, personal growth, and shared information.
-The financial officer supports the shared vision of the VP/CIO by providing financial insight and planning for the stewardship of our investment in IT.
+The HR srategic partner elevates the VP/CIO’s commitment to providing employees a work environment conducive to equal opportunity for learning, personal growth, and shared information.
+The FO strategic partner supports the shared vision of the VP/CIO by providing financial insight and planning for the stewardship of our investment in IT.